willhansen/labyrinth/README.md

 Good luck.

+> [!IMPORTANT]
-(I have since gotten better at setting up build systems, I swear)
+> I have since gotten better at setting up build systems, I swear.

+> [!WARNING]
+> This code is from before I embraced Test-Driven Development.